Anatoly Loktionov: Criminal proceedings

 In 2011, he became the defendant in a criminal case on a knowingly false denunciation (part 2 of article 306 of the Criminal Code of the Russian Federation), in 2012 the Tagansky district court elected a preventive measure in the form of taking into custody.
 In connection with this case, Loktionov was forced to hide outside the Russian Federation, and in 2014 he demanded to transfer a new passport to him, submitting an application to the Khamovnichesky Court of Moscow.

 In 2015, Loktionov became a defendant in yet another criminal case on fraud on a large scale (part 4 of Article 159 of the Criminal Code of the Russian Federation).
 The case was opened by the Investigation Department of the Ministry of Internal Affairs for Krasnodar in 2015 against the employees of the Stroyklass company, who stole 6.65 million rubles from the shareholder of the DB Development development company Dmitry Garkusha.
 According to investigators, Dmitry Garkusha, suffered a total damage of 101.6 million rubles.

 Dmitry Garkusha invested money in the construction of the residential complex "High Coast" in Anapa.
 He also owned 20% of Stroyklass LLC, controlled by Loktionov, and in 2008 allocated $4 million and 6.65 million Russian rubles for the construction of Vysokoy Bereg.
 The construction of the LCD was frozen.
 As a result, in order to settle the obligations, the parties concluded an agreement on the joint sale of the project.
 Loktionov received the right to negotiate the sale of a 100% stake in Stroyklass, but he did not find a buyer, as a result of which neither his share in Stroyklass nor money was returned.
 In 2013, Loktionova was put on the federal wanted list.
 In 2016, he was already on the international wanted list due to the fact that it became known that Anatoly Loktionov lives in London.
 In 2018, Loktionov admitted his guilt and agreed to cooperate with the investigation, as a result of which he was included in the "Titov list", due to which he was able to return to his homeland.
 On 22 November 2018, he returned to Russia from London under the guarantee of business ombudsman Boris Titov.
-After returning to Russia, Loktionov began to participate in investigative actions, and a commitment to appear was taken from him.
+After returning to Russia, Loktionov began to participate in investigative actions, but however, the criminal investigation against him is still ongoing, and the charges have not been dropped.